msinhore/adaptive_climate/troubleshooting_guide.md

 ## Root Causes

-This issue typically occurs for one of the following reasons:
+This issue typically occurred for one of the following reasons:

-1. **Area Assignment**: Entities are not correctly assigned to areas in Home Assistant
+1. **Area Filtering**: Area-based entity filtering was causing selectors to show "No matching entities found"
 2. **Entity Registry**: Issues with entity registration or area ID mapping
-3. **Selector Configuration**: Problems with how entity selectors are configured
+3. **Selector Configuration**: Problems with how entity selectors were configured
 4. **Browser Cache**: Stale data in your browser cache
 5. **Permissions**: The user doesn't have proper permissions to access entities

+**UPDATE:** We've removed area-based entity filtering from the config flow to fix this issue.
+Now all selectors will show all relevant entities regardless of area selection.
+The area is still stored and used for organizational purposes, but it no longer affects which entities are shown in the dropdown selectors.

 ## Diagnostic Steps